-If you send marketing emails, you probably expect that the recipients on your list will at least see your subject line in their inbox.
-But if you're reading this article, chances are a significant number of your subscribers aren’t even seeing your emails.
-Why?
-Because they are landing in their spam folder.
-In this post, we’re going to take a deep dive into how spam filters work, and more importantly, how to stop emails going to spam.
+If you send marketing emails, you probably expect that your subscribers will at least see your email in their inbox.
+But if you're reading this article, chances are you’re beginning to suspect your subscribers aren’t even seeing your' emails.
+If you're beginning to wonder "why is my domain email going to spam?," you're in the right place.
+In this post, we’re going to take a deep dive into how spam filters work and more importantly, how to how to avoid spam filters.

-A full 55% of the world’s email in 2018 was unsolicited spam.
+A full 45% of the world’s email in January of 2021 was unsolicited spam.
 Spam filters provide the vital service of protecting our inboxes from malware or phishing while also making sure essential messages we want to see aren’t drowned out by spam.

 Gmail built its brand in part on having the best spam filter that would clean up your inbox without accidentally grabbing important messages.

-In the early days, the primary driver was subscribers flagging messages as spam.
+In the early days, the primary driver from the spam filters data was simply subscribers flagging messages as spam.
+If you’re brand was flagged too many times, your reputation fell and you’d start landing in the spam folder.
 As filters have evolved, new technologies like AI and machine learning are playing a bigger role in spam filtering.
 Google says of machine learning:

 “it also helps us personalize our spam protections to each user—what one person considers spam another person might consider an important message (think newsletter subscriptions or regular email notifications from an application).”

 Spam filters aren’t going away anytime soon.
-So as a marketer, our best bet is to try to understand them better.
-Once you know the basics of how spam filters work, you’ll be able to take steps to stop your emails from going to spam and keep them in the inbox where they belong.
+So as a marketer, your best bet is to try to understand them better.
+Once you know the basics of how spam filters work, you’ll be able to take steps to avoid spam filters and keep your emails in the inbox where they belong.

 Spam filters come in several forms.
 Let’s look at the three types of spam filters that are most likely affecting your email deliverability.